 Cadets are provided with a unique and comprehensive education, focused on the profession of arms and coupled with military and athletic training experiences.
 At the U.S. Air Force Academy, military education plays a critical role in preparing cadets to become leaders in the Cadet Wing and later, in the Air Force and Space Force.
 Cadets take courses in military strategy, doctrine, heritage and professionalism, while also learning about the communication skills and responsibilities required of an officer.

 Basic Cadet Training

 Military training and education begin in Basic Cadet Training (BCT).
-BCT is a 5.5-week indoctrination program for new cadets (“Basic Cadets”).
+BCT is a 6-week training program for new cadets (“Basic Cadets”).
 BCT guides the transformation of these civilians into military academy cadets, preparing them to enter a four-year officer commissioning program.

 The Commandant’s Challenge

 Each fall, cadets return to the same training complex they first conquered during Basic Cadet Training to take part in the Commandant’s Challenge.
 The event tests cadet teamwork skills and training to ensure they have the discipline, physical and mental endurance, commitment and knowledge required of the Cadet Wing and the Air Force.
 Areas of evaluation include: teamwork, physical development and aptitude, leadership of each cadet class, and timed accomplishment of objectives.
 Points are earned or lost by meeting, or failing to meet, time limits in events and by being skillful and efficient in designated tasks.
 The Commandant’s Challenge gives cadets an opportunity to practice leadership skills while building and training their teams to succeed.